 Borough Market Restaurants and Street Food

 I’ve lived in the vicinity for a year now so have managed to eat at a few restaurants in Borough Market and nearby.
 I can recommend these places: Roast: Located in the iconic Floral Hall building, Roast serves British dishes made from Borough Market fresh produce.
 Brindisa: The perfect place to try tapas and make sure you buy some food to take home from their shop in Floral Hall.
 Fish!: If you want excellent fish and chips, you must visit this restaurant.
 Arabica: For healthy and super tasty Middle Eastern dishes visit Arabica.
 Flor: Savour a selection of Modern European small plates at this new bakery, cafe, bar and restaurant.
+26 Grains: Enjoy a bowl of porridge, crepes or a savoury tart.

 El Pastor: I love the tacos here, really tasty and super cute!
 Arthur Hooper’s: Overlooking Borough Market, this eatery and bar serve seasonally inspired small places sourced from local traders at the market.
 You will see long queues outside Padella which serves pasta dishes.
 I will try to eat there if the line ever subsides!